TheNathanSpace/Assault/README.md

 5. The countdown starts
 6. Teams are split, and sent to their defending base in build mode.
 7. Once building time is up, the attackers start.
-8. Once time is up or the objective is reached, the teams switch sides.
+8. Once time is up, or the objective is reached, the teams switch sides.
-9. Once time is up or the objective is reached, the winner is decided, and everything goes bog wild.
+9. Once time is up, or the objective is reached, the winner is decided, and everything goes bog wild.

 ---